saket/InboxRecyclerView/README.md

 implementation 'me.saket:inboxrecyclerview:1.0.0-beta1'
 ```

+FYI, `InboxRecyclerView` has a dependency on `androidx` for using `RecyclerView`.
+If you haven't [migrated](https://android-developers.googleblog.com/2018/05/hello-world-androidx.html) from the support library already, this would be a good opportunity.

 ### Usage

 `InboxRecyclerView` can be dropped in existing projects without requiring any effort.
 You can take a look at the [sample app](https://github.com/saket/InboxRecyclerView/tree/master/sample) for best practices or [download its APK](https://github.com/saket/InboxRecyclerView/releases) for trying it out on your phone.